mboudreau/Alternator/README.md

 The Alternator emulator allows both versions of the DynamoDB API.

-**Note** however that only the features that were already available thru the original API version are supported.
+**Note** However that only the features that were already available thru the original API version are supported.
 When processing against the newer API protocol, Alternator simply maps the request objects to the original format and calls the pre-existing logic.
 It then maps the result to the new API protocol format.
 Any exceptions are also remapped from the **dynamodb** namespace to the **dynamodbv2** namespace.